Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

       > + When FSM enters the Entery State, HFSM will emit this signal,too.
 In this case, the callback parameter "from" is null, and "fsm_path" is this FSM path.
       > + When FSM enters the Exit State, HFSM will emit this signal after the exit behavior of Exit State is finished,too.
 In this case, the callback parameter "to" is null, and "fsm_path" is this FSM path.

-    > NOTEï¼?
+    > NOTE :
     >
-    > â€?
-When these behavior occur in root FSM, the parameter "fsm_path" equal to ["root"].
+    > â€‹       When these behavior occur in root FSM, the parameter "fsm_path" equal to ["root"].

 ## Recommended develop pattern

 ### Signal Callback

-â€?
-After the introduction of [the emit timinng of HFSM's signals](### Â· The Emit Timinng of HFSM's signals), we can learn that HFSM has signals which describe all behaviors.
+â€‹		After the introduction of [the emit timinng of HFSM's signals](### Ã‚Â· The Emit Timinng of HFSM's signals), we can learn that HFSM has signals which describe all behaviors.
 Just connect HFSM's signals to the required objects, and you can develop it just like you use the signals of other nodes.

 + Advantage : Control the object itself by signal callback at appropriate timing.
 This way may suitable for thinking of most godoter, and need not create more file for HFSM to reduce the burden of maintaining file structure.